ashleykleynhans/pelican/content/pages/about.md

 My main responsibilities were managing the DNS servers, web servers, and the [Aardvark](https://www.itweb.co.za/content/j5alrMQln8N7pYQk) search engine (not the one that was acquired by Google).
 I knew what some of the pain points were from working in the call centre, where we had to log tickets for simple things such as resetting customer passwords, so I taught myself [Perl](https://en.wikipedia.org/wiki/Perl) and built tools to enable the call centre to assist customers in real time and more efficiently.

+## Going International

 In 2002, I moved to the UK to join my ex-wife and got a job working for [Motorola](https://en.wikipedia.org/wiki/Motorola)